Last Updated on

 This substage covers the time frame from 1-4 months.
 During this phase, a child learns to coordinate sensation with new schemas.
 According to Piaget, at first, infants are interested in their own bodies and activities they perform using their body parts repeatedly.
 For example, many infants like to put their hands, or feet in their mouth, or make loud noises such as ‘mamamamama’, or ‘bababaababa’, etc. All these activities are pleasure-driven.
 They keep repeating these activities because they love doing them.

 During this phase, which kicks in around the 4th month and lasts up to the 8th month, infants start to take an interest in their surroundings.
 Typical gestures infants engage in at this time include moving the toys or other objects with their hands or other body parts, or splashing water when you give them a bath.

 4. Coordination of Secondary Schemes

 At this substage, which is between eight and twelve months, infants try to combine their skills learned so far to achieve the desired result.
 For example, at this stage, your child might try to pull her toys to suck on them.
 At this stage, they also become aware of certain objects and their qualities.
 For example, they realise that circular objects such as a ball will roll over upon moving.

 5. Tertiary Circular Reaction

 At this fifth substage of sensorimotor development, infants take their curiosity to the next level.
-They experiment to see that what would happen if, for example, they drop an object from different heights, or making different noises to get your attention and so on.
+They experiment to see that what would happen if, for example, they drop an object from different heights, or make different noises to get your attention, and so on.
 This cognitive development phase takes place between the age of 12 and 18 months.

 6. Developing Mental Representation